area17/vitrine-ui/README.md

 - `--view` : Publish only the view of the component
 - `--class` : Publish only the class of the component
 - `--force` : Overwrite existing files
+- `--stories` : Publish only the stories for the component

 ## Theming